Major (American musician): Career

 After parting ways with Malibu-based Star Club Entertainment where he generated viral success via YouTube, MAJOR. then entered a production/recording relationship with B.O.E.
 Music Group in partnership with UK producer Harmony Samuels in early 2014.
 MAJOR. attributes finding his truest sound to his musical partnership with Samuels.

-MAJOR. is highly regarded for his powerful live show experiences including 2 sold-out shows at the historic Troubadour (Santa Monica), World Arts (Culver City), Hotel Cafe (Hollywood), Barclays Center (Brooklyn).
+MAJOR. is highly regarded for his live show experiences, including 2 sold-out shows at the historic Troubadour (Santa Monica), World Arts (Culver City), Hotel Cafe (Hollywood), Barclays Center (Brooklyn).

 MAJOR. has released an EP (i am MAJOR.) which features 2 singles and 2 music videos: "Why I Love You" and "Keep On", with over 126 million combined views on YouTube.
 Stevie Wonder described "Why I Love You" as "the wedding song of the year".
 The song has also reached Top 5 on the Adult R&B Billboard charts and certified Platinum by RIAA.
 Freelance journalist, Billy Johnson Jr., credited MAJOR. as being the "Hope-Dealer" of mainstream music in a Yahoo!
 Music article feature published in 2015.

 Major's debut album, Even More, was released on September 7, 2018.

 In 2019, Major had the recurring role on Fox musical drama series, Star.
 In 2021, he appeared as Curtis Mayfield in two episodes of Genius: Aretha.